What is Tiny10 and How to Install It: Lightweight Windows 10

 What is Tiny10 (Lightweight Windows 10) and How to Install It

-Tiny10 is a stripped-down version of Windows 10, and it has been developed by a developer named NTDEV.
-We know how bloated Windows has become at this point, so this project aims to remove all the unnecessary components.
-That means you can run Windows 10 smoothly, even on low-end hardware.
-Note that Tiny10 has not just removed bloatware, but it has been optimized from the ground up to reduce Windows 10’s footprint.
+Tiny10 is a stripped-down version of Windows 10, and it’s developed by NTDEV.
+The project aims to remove all the unnecessary Windows components to debloat it and make the experience smoother.
+In fact, the developer claims that Tiny10 not only removes the bloatware but is also optimized from the ground up to reduce Windows 10’s overall size.

-As for the apps, Tiny10 has removed all the default apps like the image viewer, internet explorer, media player, etc. Only Notepad and Wordpad are available on this stripped-down build of Windows 10.
-Moreover, it’s important to know that Tiny10 does not come with Microsoft Store or Windows Security.
-You will need to sideload the apps you want.
+As for the apps, Tiny10 gets rid of all the default apps like the Image Viewer, Edge, Media Player, etc. Only Notepad and Wordpad are available on this stripped-down build of Windows 10.
+Tiny10 does not come with Microsoft Store or Windows Security.

 Differences Between Tiny10 and Windows 10

-To begin with, Tiny10 is fast and fluid in comparison to vanilla Windows 10.
-There is no bloatware to be found on Tiny10.
-All the bloatware, unnecessary apps, services, and system components have been removed by the developer.
-For example, you can check out the difference in the Start menu below.
+To get started, Tiny10 is faster and more responsive compared to vanilla Windows 10.
+There is next to zero bloatware as all of it, unnecessary apps, services, and system components have been removed by the developer.
+Here’s a side-by-side comparison of the number of apps in the start menu.

 What is Tiny10 (Lightweight Windows 10) and How to Install ItWhat is Tiny10 (Lightweight Windows 10) and How to Install It